vlcekl/ds-crowdfunding/reports/final_report.md

 We have also noticed that staff pick rates have been drifting down over the past 8 years from roughly 17.5\% to about 7.5\%.

-** The effect of goal amount **
+**The effect of goal amount**

 The effect of the goal amount on the success of the funding campaign can be evaluated using logistic regression and analyzing the significance of the regression parameters (Figure 2).
 Here we used the statsmodels generalized regression functionality for binomial family.
 The summary statistics shows near zero p-values for both parameters - intercept -2.3 and slope 0.67, with the funding probability as shown in the following figure.

 ![](../reports/figures/success_goal.png)

-## 4.4 Correlations between predictor variables
+## 5.4 Correlations between predictor variables

 We noted in the exploratory data analysis, that there appears to be preference of different sets of categories based on the country of project origin.
 Here we analyze if there are significant differences between countries when it comes to success within each category.
 Calculating $\chi^2$ statistic (large) and corresponding p-values (near zero) for success within each category based on the country of origin, leads to the conclusion that **country** variable has significant effect on success asside from the category itself.
 Cultural diffrences may explain this.
 For instance, while *dance* category type is overall successful, especially for less developed countries, such as Mexico, none of the 4 projects originating from Switzerland succeeded, even though other projects from this country are succesful.
 This may also suggest that artistic projects of this type are predominantly funded by investors from the same country, assuming that investors from more conservative and developed countriescountries are less interested in this type of projects.
-The question how important it is to add the country of origin information to the other variables will be answered more comprehensively by testing the predictive model.
+The question how important it is to add the country of origin information to the other variables will be answered more definitely by testing the predictive model.

 Inspired by these results, we can also look at similarity between countries based on the types of projects.
 We compare similarity and distances between countries based on the probability distributions over the category types proposers choose.
 We can represent each distribution as a point in the probability space and measure distances between countries.
 Using dimensionality reduction based on PCA, we can also visualize the similarty between different countries, as shown in the following figure.